 Neurosurgery is one of the most sensitive areas of medicine, requiring extensive training and experience.
-You can find that expertise right in your neighborhood at Mount Sinai Downtown-Union Square.
+You can find that expertise right in your neighborhood at Mount Sinai-Union Square.

-Our team at Mount Sinai Downtown-Union Square is built around leading specialists who are pioneers in their fields and who have dedicated their careers to ensuring that you receive exceptional results for a wide range of conditions affecting the brain and the spine.
-Choosing Mount Sinai Downtown-Union Square means that you can consult all the doctors you need at one convenient location.
+Our team at Mount Sinai-Union Square is built around leading specialists who are pioneers in their fields and who have dedicated their careers to ensuring that you receive exceptional results for a wide range of conditions affecting the brain and the spine.
+Choosing Mount Sinai-Union Square means that you can consult all the doctors you need at one convenient location.

 Through your doctors at Union Square, you have access to the latest clinical innovations and research via an expanded team of experts throughout the Mount Sinai Health System.
 Our flagship hospital, The Mount Sinai Hospital, is ranked among the nation’s top hospitals for neurology and neurosurgery by U.S. News & World Report.
 And the Icahn School of Medicine at Mount Sinai is a national leader in clinical neurosurgery and neurosurgery research.
 In fact, more New Yorkers receive neurosurgery care at Mount Sinai than at any other health system in the city.